 Moving home is a very stressful (worrying) time and is the top 4 list of the most stressful (comparative format of stressful) life experiences.
 I believe that when you relocate to another country then that stress is multiplied by a factor of 2 or 3 (two or three times greater).

-Usually you need to have an apartment selected (chosen) before you arrive unless you are going to spend some time living out of a suitcase (literally all your clothes in a suitcase in a hotel room).
-You need to locate an apartment but it is impossible without the help of a real estate agent (realtor) who knows the market in the city you are moving to.
+Usually, you need to have an apartment selected (chosen) before you arrive unless you are going to spend some time living out of a suitcase (literally all your clothes in a suitcase in a hotel room).
+You need to locate an apartment but it is impossible without the help of a real estate agent (realtor, a person who sells and rents out apartments and houses) who knows the market in the city you are moving to.
 Then you have to, as happened with me, register with the local authorities but to do that you need a permanent address.
 So it is a bit of a “chicken and egg” situation!
 (What came first the chicken or the egg?
 What do you do first?) so should you register first or rent?
 Then you need to organise utilities (phone, internet, water, electricity and heating).

 These are all achievable (can be done) assuming there is no language issues.
 There was of course in my situation as I did not speak the local language.
 Luckily I discovered (found) a specialist who assisted poor people like me and offered to bring me around (introduce me to) the appropriate services that I needed.
 This of course cost me a fee but it was invaluable (very useful).